South Island: Climate

 The climate in the South Island is mostly temperate.
-The mean temperature for the South Island is 8 C. January and February are the warmest months while July is the coldest.
-Historical maxima and minima are 42.4 C in Rangiora, Canterbury and -25.6 C in Ophir, Otago.
+The mean temperature for the South Island is 8 C. January and February are the warmest months, while July is the coldest.
+Historical maxima and minima are 42.4 C in Rangiora, Canterbury and -25.6 C in Ranfurly, Otago.

-Conditions vary sharply across the regions from extremely wet on the West Coast to semi-arid in the Mackenzie Basin of inland Canterbury.
+Conditions vary sharply across the regions, from extremely wet on the West Coast to semi-arid in the Mackenzie Basin of inland Canterbury.
 Most areas have between 600 and 1600 mm of rainfall with the most rain along the West Coast and the least rain on the East Coast, predominantly on the Canterbury Plains.
-Christchurch is the driest city, receiving about 640 mm of rain per year while Invercargill is the wettest, receiving about 1150 mm.
+Christchurch is the driest city, receiving about 640 mm of rain per year, while Invercargill is the wettest, receiving about 1150 mm.
 The southern and south-western parts of South Island have a cooler and cloudier climate, with around 1,400–1,600 hours of sunshine annually; the northern and north-eastern parts of the South Island are the sunniest areas and receive about 2,400–2,500 hours.

 Natural geographic features

 Fiords

 The South Island has 15 named maritime fiords which are all located in the southwest of the island in a mountainous area known as Fiordland.
 The spelling 'fiord' is used in New Zealand rather than 'fjord', although all the maritime fiords use the word Sound in their name instead.

 A number of lakes in the Fiordland and Otago regions also fill glacial valleys.
-Lake Te Anau has three western arms which are fiords (and are named so).
+Lake Te Anau has three western arms, which are fiords (and are named so).
 Lake McKerrow / Whakatipu Waitai to the north of Milford Sound / Piopiotahi is a fiord with a silted-up mouth.
 Lake Wakatipu fills a large glacial valley, as do lakes Hakapoua, Poteriteri, Monowai and Hauroko in the far south of Fiordland.
 Lake Manapouri has fiords as its west, north and south arms.

 The Marlborough Sounds, a series of deep indentations in the coastline at the northern tip of the South Island, are in fact rias, drowned river valleys.